ramankhurana/ExtFormer/README.md

 docker push ramankhurana/extformer-image:latest

+# On K8 cluster

+Once git push is successful, github actions will create the docker image and push it to the docker hub.

+This new image should be used for setting up the jobs now.
+New image always have two tags: latest and a version number.
+Therefore latest will always give the recent one.
+To get an older version look for the exact version number.

+Since docker image is pulled from the dockerhub, there is actually no need to update the main codebase in k8 cluster area.
+In future the k8 setup and the main code base can be sperated for convinence.

+The dataset has be loaded to the /nfs area in the k8 cluster in order the jobs can access those data files.

-# run the kubernetes job
+### run the kubernetes job
 kubectl apply -f job.yaml

-# run all the jobs; one job for each shell script
+### run all the jobs; one job for each shell script
 source jobs-all.sh

 #
-# delete the batch jobs before submitting them again
+### delete the batch jobs before submitting them again